 Sunbutter cookies are freezer-friendly.
 Just make sure they are wrapped/sealed well to protect from freezer burn, then thaw overnight in the refrigerator before serving.

-RELATED: Check out these Top 12 Vegan Baking Tips.
+RELATED: Check out my Top 12 Vegan Baking Tips!

 More oil-free vegan cookie recipes: